-Our department will provide you with the professional training and knowledge needed to tackle the challenges posed by global climate change and ongoing social transformations.
-A number of highly-qualified academics and practitioners from the public and private sectors will share their knowledge and experience with you.
-The teaching strategy of our department is guided by three core principles:
+Our department provides professional training and knowledge needed to tackle countless challenges posed by climate change and social transformations.
+We have a number of highly-qualified academics and practitioners from public and private sectors, who are eager to share their knowledge and experience with you.
+Our teaching strategy is guided by three core principles:

 Technical Capability: Our department is equipped with advanced technical facilities.
 We introduce our students to Geographic Information Systems (GIS) and teach them how to use different software tools in regional disaster and rescue planning, disaster mitigation, disaster prevention and response system management, urban planning, and landscape architecture.

-Local & International Activities: We care about our society and seek to develop closer relationships with local communities in order to help them in addressing their economic, environmental and social vulnerabilities.
-We also have a strong relationship with our sister schools abroad, and offer exciting international exchange opportunities for students with our partners in the United Kingdom, Japan, South Korea, and China.
+Local & International Activities: We care deeply about our community.
+We seek to develop a closer relationship with our local communities to help them to overcome their economic, environmental and social vulnerabilities.
+We also have a strong relationship with our sister schools abroad, and offer exciting international student exchange opportunities with our partners in the United Kingdom, Japan, South Korea, and China.